Married Couples Buying A House Under One Name: A Guide

 The Bottom Line

-Leaving your spouse’s name off of your mortgage or title is not a reflection of the quality of your marriage, and in many cases it can be the best choice for both of you to get the house you both want.
+Leaving your spouse’s name off your mortgage or title does not reflect the quality of your marriage.
+In many cases, it can be the best choice for both of you to get the house you want.
 It could also ensure that you get the best home loan terms.